kenjennings/Atari-Breakout76/README08Memory.md

 System memory Map here.

-- **Single-Line Player Missile Graphics** This uses a one byte pointer to a page (the high byte of an address).
-For this mode the Page must be at a 2K boundary.
-ANTIC will read Player/Missile bitmaps from the identified 2K block beginning at this page.
+- **Single-Line Player Missile Graphics** This Player/Missile mode supplies one byte of bitmap data to the Player/Missile images for each scan line.
+Player/Missile memory DMA uses a one byte pointer to a Page (PMBASE).
+This Player/Missile display mode requires the Page must be at a 2K boundary.
+ANTIC reads Player/Missile bitmaps from the 2K memory block beginning at this page.

 P/M Memory Map - Offsets from PMBASE